iodigital-com/figex/README.md

     - `defaultMode`: The default mode to be used for the values.
 If the `defaultMode` is e.g. `test` then `color.test.argb` is the same as `color.argb`
     - `templateVariables`: A map of extra variables for the template.
 If you define `test` here you can later use `{{ test }}` in your template file
     - `filter`: A template or template reference that should read `true` to include a value in the export
+    - `fileNames`: A template or template reference defining a file name.
+When set, the export switches to **per-value** mode: the template is rendered once for every value that passes `filter`, generating one file per value instead of a single combined file. `destinationPath` is treated as a directory and a `/` in the file name creates subdirectories.
+Include the extension in the template (e.g. `{{ name.snake }}.json`).
+When omitted, the export behaves as a single combined file (the default)
+    - `clearDestination`: If `true`, the destination directory is deleted before exporting.
+Useful together with `fileNames`
   - `"type": "icons"` is used to export icons and illustrations
     - `format`: One of `svg`, `pdf`, `png`, `webp` or `androidxml` (`webp` requires the [`cwebp`](https://formulae.brew.sh/formula/webp) tool to be installed)
     - `filter`: A template or template reference that should read `true` to include a component in the export